 A counsellor will usually offer 12-24 sessions, for 50 minutes once a week.

 Not everyone wants or needs 1:1 support.
-We may, if we find out that you have a good relationship with another professional who we can chat with and offer them information to support you at your pace.
-They may benefit from going on some training.
+If we find out that you have a good relationship with another professional we may support them to better support you.
+They may also benefit from going on some training.